The word maroon was used to describe rebellious or runaway slaves in the Danish West Indies. Marronage means organized slave riot or resistance.

 “Marronage, fr. (marronnage), slave escape in the West Indies (Maronasch’); Maroon; Negro (Maruhn-), engl. (of sp.
 Marrano, wild boar, or Cimarron, wild, untamed), a runaway Negro, Bushnegro.”
 (Ludvig Meyer, Foreign Word Dictionary, 1853)”

-Marronage journal launches in 2017 on the occasion of the 100th year anniversary for the sale of the former Danish West Indian Islands.
+Marronage is a collective of feminists bringing stories of resistance forward through editorial work, writing and events.
+Marronage journal launched in 2017 on the occasion of the 100th year anniversary for the sale of the former Danish West Indian Islands.
 The journal is dedicated to expose the west’s, and in particular the Danish, repression of colonial history.

 Denmark was an active part of the European scramble to colonize foreign countries and enslave their populations, and the Danish colonial adventure was lucrative for the small nation.
 The Danish colonial presence in e.g. the Caribean, on the west coast of Africa, in Greenland and southern India, has left considerable marks in the previously colonized and the colonizers.
 Marronage aims to uncover and examine these colonial imprints.